knewplay/multitasking/index.md

 These instructions are stored in the memory of the computer, which is typically RAM (Random Access Memory).
 The CPU regularly accesses these memory locations, retrieves the instructions, and executes them.

+[Illustration of cpu accessing Ram, with zoom-in on ram instructions in memory]

 > **Note:** It is important to always keep in mind that fundamentally, everything the computers deals with are 1s and 0s, or binary.
-But we will not go down to that abstract of a level, we will go one level up, and deal with Assembly language code instead.
+But we will not go down to that abstract of a level, we will go one level up, and deal with Assembly language code instead. [dont have this as a note, rather have it as part of the main article]

-[Add illustration of hardware (bottom) then machine language (1's and 0's), then assembly language, then high level language (google: assembly language machine language high level language)]
+[Illustration of hardware (bottom) then machine language (1's and 0's), then assembly language, then high level language]

 Now, picture this: we have a CPU and a section of RAM.
 In the RAM, we have stored a small program made up of a series of instructions.
 All programs, no matter how complex, are broken down into a few basic operations that the CPU can execute, such as: